Ed Farmer caught me completely off guard on a June afternoon at the ballpark.

 Sometimes you didn’t know if Farmer was messing with you, but this time, he had a serious look on his face.
 He really was at Harvard looking at stem cells during a three-game series in Boston.

 I had the pleasure of working with Farmer in two different radio gigs over the last 11 years.
-The first was as a producer at 670 The Score, when I primarily worked in the studio during White Sox broadcasts, not at the ballpark.
-But Farmer genuinely cared who was helping with the broadcast and made a point of mentioning each producer and engineer by name multiple times during every game.
+The first was as a producer at 670 The Score when I primarily worked in the studio during White Sox broadcasts.
+Farmer genuinely cared who was helping with the broadcast and made a point of mentioning every producer and engineer by name multiple times during each game.

 And when you made it out to the ballpark, he made you feel at home in the radio booth.
 I once brought my father up to the booth on his birthday.
 I was young and didn’t even know if it was allowed.
 Farmer talked to my dad like they had known each other for 40 years.

 Years later, when I was hosting White Sox pre- and post-game shows on WGN Radio, I brought my son to a game.
 Farmer immediately directed him to the open chair next to him and my son sat between he and radio analyst Darrin Jackson for the entire half inning.

 I came to realize over the years that Farmer’s hospitality was constant.
 It was common to walk into the booth in the fifth inning and weave your way through 10 people just to get to Ed and DJ.
 There was always food on the back table, usually some pastries or cake that Farmer had some connection to.
 And there was grape soda in the refrigerator that was pretty much the only thing off limits.
 I learned the hard way.